future-proof-iot/RIOT-rs/doc/add_board_support.md

    `pub use` but not in the feature name, e.g., if the board and feature `nrf52840-mdk` -> `pub use nrf52840_mdk as board;`.

-1. in laze-project.yml, copy the "nrf52840dk" builder entry (and fix the name)
+1. in laze-project.yml, copy the base board builder entry (and fix the name)

 1. try it: `laze -Cexamples/bottles build -b <new-board>`